Sarthaksharmassg/OpenMP_Parallelization/README.md

 # OpenMP_Parallelization
-Process paralleization to solve Diagnally Dominant Equation using Jacobis Itertive Method
+Efficient Paralleization using OPenMP process parallelization and scheduling to solve Diagnally Dominant Equation using Jacobis Iterative Method.